-Seven Stones Winery (not to be confused with the Seven Stones Winery in British Columbia, Canada) is owned by Ron and Anita Wornick.
-Ron has a passion for both the arts and sciences and winemaking satisfies both of these avocations.
+Seven Stones Winery (not to be confused with the Seven Stones Winery in British Columbia, Canada) was founded by by Ron and Anita Wornick (Ron passed away in 2021).
+Ron had a passion for both the arts and sciences and winemaking satisfies both of these avocations.
 During college he earned extra money as a professional trumpet player.
 After college he joined the army and continued to play trumpet for the Army band.
 While in the Army he also experimented with food science and testing a number of techniques for freeze drying food.
 Then later as a graduate student at MIT he worked for United Fruit Company (predecessor to Chiquita Fruit) and it is there that he helped create the packaged food that every combat military person knows, the MRE or Meal Ready to Eat food rations (also used in the US Space Program).

 We have talked to a number of property owners during this project who moved to the valley without having any intentions of planting a vineyard much less making wine.
 The Wornick’s original intent was the same, to move to the valley in their retirement and build a retirement home for themselves, their children and grandchildren.
 However an even smaller number of these owners fortuitously purchased property in some of Napa’s best terroir.
 Case in point are the vineyards of Seven Stones.
-This is a prestigious vineyard neighborhood with Harlan’s Napa Valley Reserve at the bottom of the hill, the Herb Lamb Vineyard behind their property, David & Ric Forman’s former Thorevilos Vineyard (now called Ecotone Vineyard) not much further away as well as Foreman’s own vineyards and winery.
+This is a prestigious vineyard neighborhood with Harlan’s Napa Valley Reserve at the bottom of the hill, Herb Lamb Vineyard behind their property, the former Thorevilos Vineyard (now called Ecotone Vineyard) slightly further away as well as Foreman’s own vineyard and winery.

 The initial major problem with this property in establishing any sort of vineyard or winery was the lack of and difficulty in procuring water for the site.
 The previous owners were never able to establish any sort of permanent water source.
 The site sits about 700 feet above the valley floor.
 In order to get a reasonable amount of water to the vineyards a well had to be drilled over 850 feet down!
 That’s even 150 feet below the valley floor.